 There are mineable and non-mineable cryptocurrencies, Cryptocurrency mining is the process whereby new cryptocurrency digital coins are created when a miner successfully verifies a cryptocurrency transaction and adds it to a public ledger within the cryptocurrency network.

 Non-mineable cryptocurrencies are purchased instead of being mined.
-Most of these non-mineable cryptocurrencies will have a defined limited of coins issued.
+Most of these non-mineable cryptocurrencies will have a defined limit of coins issued.

 You can check the coinmarketcap, to see what cryptocurrency is mineable and not-mineable.

 How to start

 So how are you going to get into the market for cryptocurrencies, do you want to own a bitcoin?